treecreate/webstore/docs/button-and-input.md

 }
 ````

-So far it looks good for mobile use as well, but i expect there might be a couple of extra buttons or changes to the current ones at a later time.
-No need to worry, they will all be with the same name, so no need to refactor or add class names to the buttons u create.
+So far it looks good for mobile use as well, but I expect there might be a couple of extra buttons or changes to the current ones at a later time.
+No need to worry, they will all be with the same name, so no need to refactor or add class names to the buttons you create.

-## input fields explained
+## Input fields explained

 There was an issue linking the tcInputField.scss file, therefore, you will have to link the stylesheet in your component like this: